stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-versed-notify.md

 its own zone the simplest solution is for the parent to publish the address where it prefers to have notifications sent.
-To be slightly more general than just using an address record we propose to use SRV records, as they are well suited to this:
+To be slightly more general than just using an address record we propose to use SRV records, as they are well suited to this.

 In the zone “parent.”: